 - play with a balloon (keep it off the ground)

-Click here to download free printables!
+Click here to subscribe to Simply Rebekah, and receive free chore list printables!
 Included are blank chore lists in black & white and 3 other colors.
 Plus, there is a list of all of the “show love” and “move your body” ideas as a helpful reminder for your chore list inspiration.

 2 More Outside the Box Chore List Ideas